Bromsgrove: Transport

 Bromsgrove is located on National Cycle Route 5 of the National Cycle Network.
 It is also the terminus of cycle route 46.
-There are a number of public bicycle stands in Bromsgrove Town Centre.
-These are situated on the car park adjacent to the Queen's Head pub on the North end of town, outside Bromsgrove Library, on Chapel Street (opposite Lloyd's Bank), on Church Street (next to the Bus Station) and on the southern end of the high street, near to the Golden Cross Hotel.
+There are a number of public bicycle stands in Bromsgrove town centre.
+These are situated on the car park adjacent to the Queen's Head pub on the north end of town, outside Bromsgrove Library, on Chapel Street (opposite Lloyds Bank), on Church Street (next to the bus station) and on the southern end of the High Street, near to the Golden Cross Hotel.

 Education

 State schools

-Bromsgrove schools use a Three-tier education system (first school, middle school, high school).
+Bromsgrove schools use a three-tier education system (first school, middle school and high school).

 Bromsgrove has 15 first schools in its district: Lickey End First School, Finstall First School, Charford First School, Dodford First School, Milfields First School, St. Peters Roman Catholic First School, Stoke Prior First School, Blackwell First School, Sidemoor First School, Catshill First School, Tardebigge CofE First School, Fairfield First School, Hanbury CofE First School and Meadows First School.

-There are five Middle Schools: Alvechurch Middle School, Catshill Middle School, Aston Fields Middle School, St John's Church of England Middle School Academy, and Parkside Middle School.
+There are five Middle Schools: Alvechurch Middle School, Catshill Middle School, Aston Fields Middle School, St John's Church of England Middle School Academy and Parkside Middle School.

-There are two high schools, North Bromsgrove High School and South Bromsgrove High School opposite Charford.
-South Bromsgrove is a specialist school in foreign languages and I.T, noted for its extensive use of information technology.
+There are two high schools, North Bromsgrove High School and South Bromsgrove High School, opposite Charford.
+South Bromsgrove is a specialist school in foreign languages and I.T., noted for its extensive use of information technology.
 A previous headteacher, Philip McTague, was heavily involved in political action to reduce the gap in funding between Worcestershire state schools and others across the country.
 North Bromsgrove High School has now been classed for a specialist status in media and Creative Arts.
 Both were rebuilt by BAM in 2007.

 Independent schools

-Bromsgrove is also home to Bromsgrove School, a co-educational private school founded in 1553 with three campuses catering for pupils from nursery to sixth-form that offers boarding facilities.
+Bromsgrove is also home to Bromsgrove School, a co-educational private school founded in 1553 with three campuses catering for pupils from nursery to sixth form that offers boarding facilities.
 Former pupils include Digby Jones, head of the CBI for many years and the actors Ian Carmichael, Richard Wattis and Trevor Eve.

 Special schools

-There are two special schools in Bromsgrove, one is Chadsgrove School and Specialist Sports College the other Rigby Hall School.
+There are two special schools in Bromsgrove, one is Chadsgrove School and Specialist Sports College, and the other is Rigby Hall School.

 Further education

-Bromsgrove is the main site of Heart of Worcestershire College, formerly North East Worcestershire (NEW) College until 1 August 2014 following a merger.
-In May 2011, NEW College built a motorcycle academy with a £1.7 million grant from Advantage West Midlands, it has been extensively equipped by Harley Davidson.
+Bromsgrove is the main site of Heart of Worcestershire College, formerly North East Worcestershire (NEW) College until 1 August 2014, following a merger.
+In May 2011, NEW College built a motorcycle academy with a £1.7 million grant from Advantage West Midlands; it has been extensively equipped by Harley-Davidson.